fatlinesofcode/JS-Webcam/README.md

 By default images are saved at the camera's output resolution, but you can optionally specify that Flash scale the image to the same size at which the video is being viewed - in most cases this will be scaled up with inevitably lower quality but this behaviour was none the less missing.
 * **Switch camera**
 The original get and set cameras are preserved but added an API call to the native Flash prompt that allows you to switch camera without having to fuss over your own interface.
+* **Shutter sounds**
+Optional and loaded externally so as not to increase the filesize of the SWF, when embedding the camera you can pass a URL to a small sound file which will be triggered when saving an image.

 ## Usage